DevMajed/Embedded-Assembly/KeyboardToLED/README.md

 <img width="642" alt="83532258-000ed380-a4bc-11ea-8707-141c4d26cf9b" src="https://user-images.githubusercontent.com/57555013/83582098-966be500-a50e-11ea-9049-693e32af8ab6.png">

-Note that the figure above is from a handout that our proffisor gave to us, for that reason i archeaved this repo becuase he does not want his work to be open source.
+Note that the figures above are from a handout that our proffisor gave to us, for that reason i archeaved this repo becuase he does not want his work to be open source.
 The code and the sulotions are all mine and anyone welcome to use them